-The Tumas Fenech Foundation for Education in Journalism or as it is known in Maltese – Fondazzjoni Tumas Fenech għall-Edukazzjoni fil-Ġurnaliżmu – was set up on 1st February 2000, on the first anniversary of the death of Tumas Fenech, founder of the Tumas Group.
+The Tumas Fenech Foundation for Education in Journalism, or as it is known in Maltese – Fondazzjoni Tumas Fenech għall-Edukazzjoni fil-Ġurnaliżmu – was set up on 1 February 2000, on the first anniversary of the death of Tumas Fenech, founder of the Tumas Group.

 The Foundation is governed by a Board of Trustees which determines its general policy and has overall responsibility for its activities, organisation and financial administration.

-Recent courses covered topics such as basic journalism, investigative journalism, interviewing techniques, press photography, newsroom management, financial journalism, media, politics, journalism ethics and EU reporting journalism.
+Among the many short courses organised over the years were basic journalism, investigative journalism, interviewing techniques, press photography, newsroom management, financial journalism, media, politics, journalism ethics and EU reporting.

 The year 2016 was a landmark in the annals of the Foundation’s history when it spearheaded the establishment by MCAST of the first ever Bachelor of Arts (Honours) degree course in Journalism.

 The Foundation intends to continue to build on its excellent track record and also work to further the cause of education, raising standards across Malta and Gozo.